nhoangkiet35/Smart-Automatic-Farm-Kit-8051-ESP32/README.md

 #### 🔧 Why ThingsBoard?

-* Open-source IoT platform with device management, dashboards, and rule engine.
+* Open-source IoT platform with device management, dashboards, and a rule engine.

 #### 🪜 **Steps to Use ThingsBoard:**